izmalkovv/carbook/privacy.md

 Ukraine

 ## 17. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?

-Based on the applicable laws of your country or state of residence in the US, you may have the right to request access to the personal information we collect from you, details about how we have processed it, correct inaccuracies, or delete your personal information.
-You may also have the right to withdraw your consent to our processing of your personal information.
-These rights may be limited in some circumstances by applicable law.
-To request to review, update, or delete your personal information, please fill out and submit a data subject access request.
+Based on the applicable laws of your country, you may have the right to request access to the personal information we collect from you, details about how we have processed it, correct inaccuracies, or delete your personal information.

----

-*This Privacy Policy was created using Termly's Privacy Policy Generator.*
+**To delete your account and personal data:**
+Open the app → Settings → tap "Delete account" → confirm.
+The deletion runs in two stages:

+1. Immediate: your authentication is revoked and your local data on the device is wiped.
+You are signed out and returned to the login screen.
+2. Server-side (within seconds): a Cloud Function automatically removes all of your data from Firestore, Firebase Storage, and subscription records.

+You may also request deletion by emailing us at **artizmalkov@icloud.com** with the email address associated with your account.

+**Backup retention.** As described in "How long do we keep your information," your data may persist in encrypted Cloud Storage backups for up to 30 days after deletion before it is automatically purged.